 We’re divulging some of our skin tips that might just help you achieve your best skin ever.
 It’s not so much a to-do list, but more of a “what not to do” list.

 You’re probably already doing some awesome things for your skin, like using natural skincare or eating an organic diet.
 Keep on keepin’ on!
 But you might also be committing skin sabotage in some ways you didn’t realize.

 We made a list of 9 things you might be doing to make your skin less-than-radiant.
-Most of us have been guilty of some of things at least once in our lives!
+Most of us have been guilty of some of the things at least once in our lives!